How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Results and discussion

 \subsection{PantheonPlus}

-In a manner analogous to the previous section, for DESI+SH0ES+PP the 1D and 2D posterior distributions are shown in the right panel of Figure~\ref{fig:triangle_both}, and the values of the corresponding best fit parameters are listed in the bottom panel of Table~\ref{tab:results}.
-For the 0-Node case, the holographic parameter is constrained to $c = 0.80^{+0.05}_{-0.06}$ at the $1\sigma$ level, again consistent with previous results \cite{li2024revisitingholographicdarkenergy} for this combination of datasets (excluding SH0ES).
-As in the + Union3 dataset, the standard HDE model performs worse than $\Lambda$CDM, exhibiting an increase of nearly 10 in the value $\chi^2$ (see bottom panel of Table~\ref{tab:results}).
+In a manner analogous to the previous section, for DESI+PPS the 1D and 2D posterior distributions are shown in the right panel of Figure~\ref{fig:triangle_both}, and the values of the corresponding best fit parameters are listed in the bottom panel of Table~\ref{tab:results}.
+For the 0-Node case, the holographic parameter is constrained to ${c = 0.73^{+0.05}_{-0.04}}$ at the $1\sigma$ level, again consistent with previous results \cite{li2024revisitingholographicdarkenergy} for this combination of datasets (excluding SH0ES).
+As in the + Union3 dataset, the standard HDE model performs worse than $\Lambda$CDM, exhibiting an increase of {p-value of 1} (see bottom panel of Table~\ref{tab:results}).
 This further supports the finding that the standard HDE model alone is insufficient to explain the data in a full way.